RajeswaranV/proportion/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTES.

-There were 1 NOTE:

-* Package has a VignetteBuilder field but no prebuilt vignette index.
-Please fix - unable to fix this.

 ## CRAN comments

 * Maintainer: 'Rajeswaran <v.rajeswaran@gmail.com>'